tk755/q/README.md

     $ ./q what does '**' do
     In Python, the `**` operator is used to unpack dictionaries.
 When used in the context of merging dictionaries, `**` allows you to unpack the key-value pairs of a dictionary into another dictionary.
 This ...
     ```

+## Options

+Options are boolean flags that modify the behavior of `q`.
+Combine options using their abbreviated form after a single hyphen. (e.g. `-nv`).

+- Increase the max token length of responses using the `-l` or `--longer` option.

+- Disable storing responses to the clipboard using the `-n` or `--no-clipboard` option.

+- Print the message and response history using the `-v` or `--verbose` option.

+# Adding Custom Commands

+`q` is easily extensible.
+To modify the script and add a new command:

+1. Create a subclass of `LLM` and implement the `model()` and `messages()` methods, and optionally the `model_args()` method.
+Note that these are class methods.

+2. Add the new command, its command-line flags, and command-line description to the `commands` list in the `main()` function.
+The command should be an instance of the subclass created in step 1.

+Refer to the implementation of the existing commands for examples.